hyperledger/firefly/docs/overview/usage_patterns.md

 This allows sophisticated applications to be built, that all use the pluggable APIs of Hyperledger FireFly to achieve end-to-end business value in an enterprise context.

-In this mode you can everything you could do in Web3 Gateway mode, plus:
+In this mode you can do everything you could do in Web3 Gateway mode, plus:
 - Share and enforce common data formats
 - Exchange data privately, via an encrypted data bus
   - Structured JSON data payloads